deya-eldeen/blog/_posts/post/2021-11-26-swift-any-anyobject.md

  caption="Exploring Swift's Flexible Type System"
 %}

-Understanding when and how to use these types is crucial for developing robust and interoperable `Swift` applications.
+Understanding when and how to use these types is crucial for developing robust and interoperable Swift applications.

 ## Introduction to Any, AnyObject, and AnyHashable

-`Swift` is a strongly typed language, meaning that every variable, constant, or expression must have a clearly defined type.
+Swift is a strongly typed language, meaning that every variable, constant, or expression must have a clearly defined type.
 However, there are situations where the exact type might not be known until runtime, or where flexibility in type is required.
 This is where `Any`, `AnyObject`, and `AnyHashable` come into play.

 ### Any

 The `Any` type represents an instance of any type at all, including `function` types, `class` instances, `struct`s, and `enum`s.
-It’s the most general type in `Swift`, allowing you to work with values without needing to know their specific types in advance.
+It’s the most general type in Swift, allowing you to work with values without needing to know their specific types in advance.

 ```swift
 let mixedArray: [Any] = [1, "Hello", 3.14, [1, 2, 3]]